timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC04 - Adding a medicine**

-Guarantees: The new medicine will be added to the list of medicines only if the medicine do not exist in the system.
+Guarantees: The new medicine will be added to the list of medicines only if the medicine does not exist in the system.

 **MSS**

-1. User chose to add a medicine.
+1. User chooses to add a medicine.
 2. PharmHub adds the new medicine to the medicine list.
    <br>**Use case ends**

 **Extensions**

 * 1a.
-PharmHub detects an error in the input.
+Medicine already exists in the system.

     * 1a1.
 PharmHub shows error message.
     * 1a2.
 User enters new input.
-    * Steps 1a1-1a2 are repeated until the input are correct.
+    * Steps 1a1-1a2 are repeated until the input is correct.
     <br>**Use case resumes from step 2.**